Techtonica/curriculum/ui-ux-design/ui-ux-design.md

 - Sense of community
 - Speed

-### Group Practice

-Find a pair and share your findings for Activity #1 and Activity #2.
-Swap pairs and share once more.

 ### Check for Understanding

-Form a small group and discuss
+Write out a list and be ready to discuss

 - What is UX?
 - What is UI?